 The Tax Collector's policy allows for deposits to be held in demand deposits, savings accounts, certificates of deposit, money market accounts and overnight repurchase agreements.
-At September 30, 2018, the Tax Collector maintained deposits in a cash pool and overnight repurchase agreements for all fund types.
+At September 30, 2019, the Tax Collector maintained deposits in a cash pool and overnight repurchase agreements for all fund types.

-At September 30, 2018, the bank balance of \$8,426,218 is the total balance for all Tax Collector funds as participants of the pool and cannot be segregated by fund.
-The book balance was \$8,545,547 at September 30, 2018.

-The Tax Collector had \$27,150 of cash on hand at September 30, 2018.
+At September 30, 2019, the bank balance of \$8,800,334 is the total balance for all Tax Collector funds as participants of the pool and cannot be segregated by fund.
+The book balance was \$9,475,144, of which \$27,150 was cash on hand as of September 30, 2019.